NTSB Releases Cause Of June 2023 Airplane Crash Near Jamestown Airport

-The National Transportation Safety Board has released the probably cause of a fatal airplane crash on June 6, 2023 near the Jamestown Airport.
+The National Transportation Safety Board has released the probable cause of a fatal airplane crash on June 6, 2023 near the Jamestown Airport.

 The NTSB report said “The pilots’ failure to maintain airplane control following an anomalous engine indication during the initial climb, which resulted in a loss of control and parachute deployment at an altitude too low for the system to operate effectively.
 Contributing to the accident was an exceedance of engine manifold air pressure for reasons that could not be determined based on the available evidence.”